Spotted honeyeater: Sounds and vocal behavior

-Conversation status
+Conservation status

 The Spotted Honeyeater has been assessed for The IUCN Red List of Threatened Species in 2018 listed as least concern.
 The species has a large range which makes it not possible to approach the thresholds to be listed for vulnerable.
 Although the population size has not been estimated, there are no signs of decrease and the population trend tends to be stable.